top of page

 — A lived inquiry into trust, pace, and remembering our humanity

-We opened the year with a gathering — a Learning Village gathering.
+We opened the year with a Learning Village gathering.
+Learning - or remembering together - the art of 'learning villag'ing'.

-Sixty people came from across the world to Kufunda, into a gathering where we let the land hold us:
+Sixty people came from across the world to Kufunda, into a gathering where we let the land hold us and where we created a simple structure to hold: celebration, space, and an invitation - for each person to bring their gifts, their questions and their longings into the collective.

-In that cauldron, the conditions were set for something quiet yet profound: remembering our humanity.
+In that cauldron, the conditions were set for something seemingly very simple, yet surprisingly profound: remembering our humanity.
+Together.

 So simple.
 And yet, utterly radical.